 - registered with the paternity registry under Chapter 160.
 Still, the petitioner's attempt to personally serve citation at the address provided to the registry and any other address for the alleged father known by the petitioner has been unsuccessful.

 (a-1) In a suit described by Subsection (a), if a parent is not represented by an attorney at the parent's first appearance in court, the court shall inform the parent of:

 - the right to be represented by an attorney; and

-- if the parent is indigent and appears in opposition to the suit, the right to an attorney ad litem appointed by the court.
+- If the parent is indigent and appears in opposition to the suit, the court-appointed the right to an attorney ad litem.

-- If both parents of the child are entitled to the appointment of an attorney ad litem under this section and the court finds that the interests of the parents are not in conflict and that there is no history or pattern of past or present family violence by one parent directed against the other parent, a spouse, or a child of the parties, the court may appoint an attorney ad litem to represent the interests of both parents.
+- Suppose both parents of the child are entitled to the appointment of an attorney ad litem under this section.
+The court finds that the interests of the parents are not in conflict and that there is no history or pattern of past or present family violence by one parent directed against the other parent, a spouse, or a child of the parties.
+In that case, the court may appoint an attorney ad litem to represent the interests of both parents.